IamZenDevX/Product-Management-System/README.md

 <h2 align="left">1.
 Database Structure</h2>

-The platform will require a relational database to manage User And Tasks .
+The platform will require a relational database to manage category,Product And Provider .
 Below is a proposed database structure with the key tables.

 ### **Tables**: